 Field names can be prefixed with the table name or the table alias.

-For example, given the table specification FROM employee E, you can refer to the LAST_NAME field as E.LAST_NAME.
+Given the table specification FROM employee E, you can refer to the LAST_NAME field as E.LAST_NAME.
 Table aliases must be used if the SELECT statement joins a table to itself.
-For example:

-'''

-SELECT FROM employee E, employee F WHERE E.manager_id =

-F.employee_id

-'''

-The equal sign (=) includes only matching rows in the results.
+SELECT FROM employee E, employee F WHERE E.manager_id = F.employee_id The equal sign (=) includes only matching rows in the results.

 If you are joining more than one table, and you want to discard all rows that don't have corresponding rows in both source tables, you can use INNER JOIN.
-For example: